 Even the smallest haunted attractions have moved in a direction that is more immersive in their approach, trying to bring the customer into the show or at least provide quality entertainment that reaches each person, the guests that visit their show.
 If one were to attend a trade show or professional seminar, haunter strategies such as “actor training” and theme development would be considered “cutting-edge.”
-Believe it or not, almost twenty years ago a haunted attraction existed that focused on staff/actor training, had a professional management system in place, focused on a custom-built quality show, and developed larger-than-life scenes in an era in which the industry was in its formative years.
+Believe it or not, over twenty years ago a haunted attraction existed that focused on staff/actor training, had a professional management system in place, focused on a custom-built quality show, and developed larger-than-life scenes in an era in which the industry was in its formative years.

 A History of Haunted Innovation

 Innovation and creating lasting memories are what make a “haunted attraction” special, and it is those haunted attractions that forever remain in our memories that we hold dear.
 One of those special haunted attractions was the Bald Mountain Haunted Hayride (also known as Bald Mountain Haunted Trail, Bald Mountain Scare Ride and hosted Bald Mountain Holiday Hayride), which operated from 1991-2001 (“Holiday Hayride “closed in 2005).
 The Bald Mountain Haunted Hayride was an innovator in the industry and many still talk about this haunted attraction and consider it the best they’ve ever been to (even to this day).
 Stories of this historic attraction have evolved into legends, and nostalgia has fueled a renewed passion for a show that inspired a generation of haunters.
 Now sit back and we will take you back to a time in which the industry was in its infancy and the Bald Mountain Haunted Hayride was on top of the haunt industry, pioneering an industry that was in its embryonic stages.